saiprahlad/securedb/readme.md

 The security features implemented in this project include:

-- User Authentication
+- **User Authentication**: Users must authenticate using a valid username and password.
-- Basic Access Control
+- **Basic Access Control**: Two user groups (Group H and Group R) with different access levels.
-- Query Integrity Protection
+- **Query Integrity Protection**: Ensures that data integrity is maintained by detecting any modifications or fake data.

 Refer to the [Security Features](#security-features) section for more details.